spectrum-health-systems/AbatabCommander/README.md

 # The Abatab Manual

-This README is short and sweet because the [Abatab Manual][MANUAL], which is updated with each release, contains everything you need to know about Abatab.
+This README is short and sweet because the [Abatab Manual][MANUAL-HOME], which is updated with each release, contains everything you need to know about Abatab.

 <!-- REFERENCE LINKS -->